It's Time for an 'Extreme Shelter Makeover'!

 The renovations will take place in 4 stages:

 Stage 1: Holding Area (Cat Side, HVAC, Plumbing) - we need to raise $150,000! - GOAL REACHED!
 THANK YOU!!

 Stage 2: Holding Area (Dog Side, and Outdoor Area) - we need to raise $TBD

 Stage 3: Building Addition, we need to raise $400,000!

 Stage 4: Adoptions Area, we need to raise $150,000!

 You are invited to help make this new facility a reality by donating to the 'Extreme Shelter Makeover' Campaign!

-Please make a donation towards our building renovation goal!
+Please click here to make a donation towards our building renovations!

-For more information and to find out about Naming Opportunities, view our full Case for Support by clicking here.
+For more information and to find out about Sponsorship Opportunities, view our full Case for Support by clicking here.